 What is Liquidity in Cryptocurrency?

-What’s the Importance of Liquidity in Crypto Markets?
+Why Does Liquidity Matter in Crypto Markets?

 1. Price Stability